SesameEngineering/Projects/Blank panels ORV2/README.md

-Contains CAD files nad drawings for blank panels ORV2
+Contains CAD files and drawings for blank panels ORV2